Contact Us for a Free Consultation (213) 542-0979

 What Factors Can Enhance Or Aggravate A California Murder Charge?

-If someone kills a witness it is a factor.
+If someone kills a witness, it is a factor.
 Gang members are treated very harshly when it comes to murder.
 The prosecutors will consider anything that shocks the senses an aggravated murder.

-When it comes to aggravated murders, it is something that has to be discussed with your attorney as to whether or not your particular case or your loved one's case falls under the umbrella of an aggravated murder.
+When it comes to aggravated murders, it is something that has to be discussed with your attorney as to whether or not your particular case or your loved one's case falls under the umbrella of aggravated murder.

 DUI in PC 192 Manslaughter Charges

-I have seen cases where people are racing down the highway at high speeds and someone loses control of the car and kills just an innocent bystander; that would be aggravating as far as a manslaughter type crime goes.
+I have seen cases where people are racing down the highway at high speeds, and someone loses control of the car and kills just an innocent bystander; that would be aggravating as far as a manslaughter-type crime goes.

 Felony Murder in Killing Someone In A DUI Accident In California

-In order for a DUI to be filed as a felony, it either has to be a fourth time DUI or someone has to have a prior felony conviction for a DUI and then their next DUI is a felony as well.
+In order for a DUI to be filed as a felony, it either has to be a fourth-time DUI or someone has to have a prior felony conviction for a DUI, and then their next DUI is a felony as well.

 If someone injures someone very seriously, they could be charged with a felony DUI.
-If someone is drinking and driving and they kill someone, they would be charged straight off with second-degree murder if the prosecutor feels that they could prove that the person knew that it was dangerous to human life to drink and drive and that a death could result.
+If someone is drinking and driving and kills someone, they would be charged straight off with second-degree murder if the prosecutor feels that they could prove that the person knew that it was dangerous to human life to drink and drive and that a death could result.

-In the past, prosecutors would try and prove that someone actually had a prior DUI and now there is a “Watson” warning given on a first-time DUI that says if you kill someone during a DUI, you are going to be charged with second-degree murder.
+In the past, prosecutors would try and prove that someone actually had a prior DUI, and now there is a “Watson” warning given on a first-time DUI that says if you kill someone during a DUI, you are going to be charged with second-degree murder.

 Bail in California Murder Or Manslaughter Charges